 Launch the imported virtual machine and open the local console.

-During initialisation at first start, you will be prompted at the console to partition the data volume.
+During initialisation at the first start, at the console you will be prompted to partition the data volume.
 Confirm.

 On completion of the launching procedure, the console status view will be displayed.